Code-Institute-Submissions/johnnyferns14-javascript-milestone-project-2/README.md

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   Due to limited functionality of the api, the user will need to enter the IATA code in the origin and destination inputs and the currency code (in caps) in the currency input.

 ## Deployment